Updated June 1, 2014

 He didn't answer.

-"Yes Lars, it's too late."
-He grabbed Lars' collar and lifted him an inch or so off the ground.
-Who cares if raging on like an infuriated, vengeful bull wasn't the perfect way to fend Lars off?
+"Yes Lars, it's too late," Cinna grabbed his collar and lifted him an inch or so off the ground.
+Who cared if raging on like a bull wasn't the perfect way to fend Lars off?
 "It's too late for you to waltz in and tell me that I'm being stupid and that I'm throwing away everything that I have and could've had.
 It's too late for you to change my mind.
 It's too late for you to try to convince me that these people deserve to be whipped and abused and killed and that I should be happy to fucking do that myself."

-For a few seconds, the brazen young man was rendered speechless.
+For a few seconds, the brazen Lars was rendered speechless.
 A first.
+Then, after a few heartbeats, he broke the spell.
 "How could you have changed this much?"

 "People change.
 I've changed.
 You've changed.
 Don't you remember how you ran around, flaunting toy guns and wearing a military uniform back when we were four year-olds?
-Do you remember how you used to say that you will become an honorable soldier, a protector of justice and harmony when you grew up?"
-Cinna gave a short derisive chuckle.
-"And look at you now.
-General Lars Snow.
-You are nothing but a selfish, greedy, womanizing bastard."
+Do you remember how you used to say that you will become an honorable soldier, a protector of justice and peace when you grew up?"

 "Say what you want to say, Lars," he said, calmly picking up the coloring materials and putting them back to his case.
 "But this is who I am now.
 Everyone else doesn't matter."